odedlaz/oded.blog/source/_posts/doas-hello-world.md

-title: Everything that is wrong with sudo, and how I fixed it
+title: Everything that is wrong with sudo, and how I'm planning to fix it
 tags:
   - c++
   - project